nchammas/flintrock/CONTRIBUTING.md

 What are you trying to do?
 Explain the root problem clearly. **This is more important than describing your proposed solution.**

 When we understand your feature request in the context of what you are really trying to do, we can better evaluate any proposed solutions and perhaps even come up with a better solution that you might not see.

 Describing your original problem or use case will also help us avoid the [X-Y Problem](http://mywiki.wooledge.org/XyProblem), which can waste a lot of everyone's time.

-* Chime in on an existing feature request.
+If you see an existing feature request that you are interested in, chime in.
+Your input will help us flesh out the request and understand how much demand there is for it.

 ## Contributing Code

 Sometimes, you just wanna write some code.
-Just keep these guidelines in mind before you do.
+Just keep these guidelines in mind before you do that if you want your code contribution accepted.

 ### Trivial bug fixes or changes